l-x/deeperl/README.md

 # deeperl

-An Erlang/OTP client application for the official [DeepL  API].
+An Erlang/OTP client application for the official [DeepL  API] Version 2.

 **HIGHLY EXPERIMENTAL** and work in progress atm, so use at your own risk.